Mordziarz/TrichofindR/README.md

 This example shows how to search for the TEF1 gene.
 Note that the EF1-728F and TEF1LLErev primers can be found on both the forward and reverse strands, so they are included in both the forward_primers and reverse_primers arguments.

+all A logical value.
+If `TRUE`, the function processes all contigs.
+If `FALSE`, it stops after the first contig with a successful amplicon match.
+Defaults to `FALSE`.

 ```r
 results <- analyze_trichoderma_genome(
   genome_file = "path/to/your/genome",